 The village of Bois de Laurence is located high on a mountain in Northeast Haiti, with a scattered population of about 20,000.
 It is a poor and remote region, lacking any meaningful infrastructure or resources.

 Education in Haiti is highly valued.
-St. Jean Bosco is known for many miles as the best school in this remote area.
-It welcomes more than seven hundred students per year, due to the quality of its education.
+St. Jean Bosco is known for many miles as the best school in this remote area, due to the quality of its education.
+Between the main center and its three satellite locations, it welcomes more than one thousand students per year.
 It is a dream school for the children and they are excited to start their day here, wearing their school uniforms with pride.

 Pride runs deep in the community, and the people retain hope in the face of things that many people living in developed countries can hardly imagine.
 The primary source of income here is from farming, with a handful of jobs provided by government institutions.